Paul Morphy - Pride and Sorrow of Chess

 He was blessed with an innate ability to instantly size up the nature, problems and possibilities of a position at a mere glance.
 Over the board he simply had no equal.
 He demonstrated this in England and France by hammering the masters of London and Paris.

 He was gifted with extraordinary intellect and aptitude which he applied to chess with such incredible effect.
 But equally he was a troubled soul and this prevented him from realizing his full potential both as a player and as a man.
-You have an opportunity to share a story on Morphy if you wish.
+Share a story on Morphy

 Paul Morphy was born in New Orleans, Louisiana in 1837.
 He came from an aristocratic background.
 His father Alonzo was a Supreme Court Judge who at one time had been elected to the House of Representatives.
 His mother Louise (maiden name; Le Carpentier) was a talented musician from a distinguished Creole family.

-Young Morphy grew up in a refined existence.
+Morphy grew up in a refined existence.
 The family would typically while away the evening with pursuits such as music or a good game of chess.
-When he was young Paul picked up the rules simply by watching older family members play.
+Young Paul picked up the rules simply by watching older family members play.

 He stunned everyone one day after his father and uncle played out a long draw.
-"You should have won Uncle Ernest".
+"You should have won Uncle Ernest", he said.
 They hadn't realized he even knew the rules.
 Then he reset the pieces and showed them the victory Ernest had spurned.
 He quickly became regarded as the best player in New Orleans.